PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 _BSign(sk, M=\[msg-0,...,msg-N-1\])_ where _N=2^n_.
 We first treat the case that _N_ is a power of _2_, and then consider incomplete trees using standard methods.

 ### Tree computation {#construction-tree}

+- **Backwards compatibility:** Clients and servers who are "hybrid-aware", i.e., compliant with whatever hybrid key exchange standard is developed for TLS, should remain compatible with endpoints and middle-boxes that are not hybrid-aware.
+The three scenarios to consider are:
+    1. Hybrid-aware client, hybrid-aware server: These parties should establish a hybrid shared secret.

 <!-- TODO There is an error in this list, most likely with point 4 and its subpoints. -->
 ```
 - **Tree construction** We compute the Merkle tree via the following series of steps: